The Wilson’s Arch Building Calgary

 The Wilson’s Arch Building was photographed on an amazing spring evening and those skies sure were nice.
 We love the peace and quite that comes with twilight, and of course the nice soft light.
 As usual, we sneaked the BIGDoer-mobile into a photo, but it’s well in the background this time and not easy to spot.
 Can you see it?

-Know more (new windows): Glulam Wood Laminate Beams and 1960s Architecture.
+Know more (new tabs): Glulam Wood Laminate Beams and 1960s Architecture.

 Stop by often for new and interesting content posted regularly.